Lovasz-Akos/ProgTech-game-uni/README.md

 Planned use of Observer and Factory Method and Decorator

-		A thief "simulator" where you can use a gui to plan heists your goal is to generate wealth
+		A thief "simulator" where you can use a gui to plan and execute heists your goal is to generate wealth
 		factory will create new heist opportunities
 		observer will your character and will notify you about the happenings on the field